-While parents have the right to make important decisions about their children's lives, they also have certain legal duties.
+While parents have the right to make important decisions about their children's lives, they also have specific legal duties.
 Parents are legally required to support their minor children.
-Supporting your kids includes providing food, clothing, shelter, and basic care.
-Failing to provide for your kids can lead to neglect or abuse charges in most states.
+When a child is born, their birth certificate names their parents.
+This marks the beginning of parental responsibility.

-For cultural reasons, many parents choose to continue to support their children after the age of majority, such as while the child attends college.
+Many parents support their children after the age of majority, such as while the child attends college.
 The federal government expects parents to contribute to their children's education and calculates financial aid based on parental income.

 Emancipation of Minors